Josef O'Connor: CIRCA

 In October 2020, expanding on themes of connectivity and possibility consistent within his practice, O'Connor launched CIRCA, a platform dedicated to showcasing digital art in the public sphere on London's Piccadilly Lights screen.

 Every evening at 20:20 GMT, the adverts on Europe's largest billboard were paused for two minutes to take a non-commercial break devoted to art.
-By pausing commercial adverts, we’re essentially pausing capitalism and using that time to present new and meaningful ideas to help guide us all forward.
-The combined screen time on the Piccadilly Lights is worth more than £1m, so it needs to be used wisely.
-From Ai Weiwei amplifying his activist message to Tony Cokes displaying Elijah McClain’s last words ‘I can’t breathe’, we’ve set out as a platform to create space for two paradigms to coexist and work together to achieve something meaningful.
+He described his goal with the platform in an interview with Soho House, saying "By pausing commercial adverts, we’re essentially pausing capitalism and using that time to present new and meaningful ideas to help guide us all forward."

 After initially approaching the site owners, Landsec, via Twitter to propose a one-off project, O'Connor established the digital art platform as a daily incarnation on the iconic billboard screen.
 The first artist commissioned by Circa to present work on the screen was Ai Weiwei.
-Circa offers a very important platform for artists to exercise their practice and to reach out to a greater public.
 The Chinese artist created a 60-minute film that played in 2-minute instalments throughout the month.
 On 31 October 2020, a world record was set when O'Connor arranged for Ai Weiwei's 70-minute film to be shown on the screen.

 In May 2021, O'Connor commissioned British artist David Hockney to create a digital artwork titled “Remember you cannot look at the sun or death for very long,” The work was shown on a global network of outdoor screens in London's Piccadilly Circus, Times Square in New York and Pendry West Hollywood in LA, Coex K-Pop Square (the largest LED screen in Korea), and Yunika Vision in Tokyo, Japan.